 3.2.
 Critical N Concentration Uncertainity

 The credible region for critical N concentration varies across levels of variety within location and across levels of biomass within a given level of variety within location (Figure 4).
 The symmetry of the credible interval distribution varies across levels of variety within location with some levels, such as Argentina x Gem Russet, having a skewed distribution, while other levels, such as Canada x Shepody, having a symmetrical distribution.
-There are also differences in range of the credible region where some levels of variety within location, such as Argentina x Umatilla Russet, have greater uncertainty in critical N concentration than other levels, such as Minnesota x Russet Burbank.
+There are also differences in the range of the credible region where some levels of variety within location, such as Argentina x Umatilla Russet, have greater uncertainty in critical N concentration than other levels, such as Minnesota x Russet Burbank.
 The uncertainty in critical N concentration also varies across the level of biomass for a given CNDC.
 For example, as level of biomass increases, Argentina x Umatilla Russet has increasing credible region range, Minnesota x Russet Burbank has decreasing credible region range, and Argentina x Bannock Russet has nearly constant credible region range.